Skip to content Skip to right sidebar Skip to footer

 Notice of 2026 Budget and Regular Meeting, December 10

 San Juan Water Conservancy District scheduled its 2026 Budget Meeting and Regular Meeting for Wednesday, December 10, at 4pm.
 The location is 46 Eaton Drive Suite 4.
-A Zoom link, and the full agenda will be published on this website.
+A Zoom link is found in the full agenda that is noticed below the proposed 2026 budget.

 NOTICE is hereby given that a proposed budget has been submitted to Archuleta County for the ensuing year of 2026; a copy of the proposed budget has been filed in the office of Archuleta County , where the same is open for public inspection; such proposed budget will be considered at a Regular Meeting of the San Juan Water Conservancy District to be held at 46 Eaton Drive Suite 4 on December 10 at 4 pm.
 Any interested elector of San Juan Water Conservancy District may inspect the proposed budget and file or register any objections thereto at any time prior to the final adoption of the budget.

-A Special Meeting of the Board of Directors of the San Juan Water Conservancy District (SJWCD) is scheduled for Friday, October 24, 2025, at 3:30 PM (Mountain Standard Time).
+NOTICE IS HEREBY GIVEN that a Public Budget Meeting and a Regular Meeting of the Board of Directors of the San Juan Water Conservancy District (SJWCD) is scheduled for Monday, December 10, 2025, at 4 PM (Mountain Standard Time).

-The meeting will be held at the SJWCD office at 46 Eaton Drive Suite 5, Pagosa Springs, CO.
+The meeting will be held at the temporary SJWCD office at 46 Eaton Drive Suite 4, Pagosa Springs, CO.
 The SJWCD Board may require an Executive Session and discussion of shared documents related to the agenda below.
 This meeting is in-person, but may be attended by Zoom.

 SJWCD is inviting you to a scheduled Zoom meeting.